DUI Lawyer Salt Lake City, UT

 Salt Lake City DUI Infographic

-Your case is not unusual to Rasmussen & Miner Attorneys at Law.
+Your case is not unusual to our skilled criminal defense team.
 While it may be your first DUI charge or first encounter with the criminal system, as a team of DUI lawyers, we do this every day.
-We can help you navigate this difficult time and take your concerns off your shoulders.
+We can help you manage this difficult time and take your concerns off your shoulders.

 If you are facing a DUI in Utah, then it is important to understand and know the different penalties that are involved in these types of offenses.
 It will also make a difference as to whether or not this is your first, second or further repeat offense for DUI.
 If you are found guilty of DUI, then you most likely will have to spend a minimum of 2 days in jail.
 The maximum amount of time spent in jail for a first offense is 180 days.
 The fines involved with this first DUI offense are probably going to cost over 1,250$ along with a license suspension of at least 3 months.
 If you are facing a DUI and are in need of someone to help lower your offense penalties and fines, then you should contact our firm for assistance.
 We have dealt with numerous DUI cases and have the skills, experience, and knowledge to help you out with the charges you are facing.
 Contact us today for a consultation and let’s get your case going in the right direction.

 If you are facing a second, third or more offense in Utah, then our experienced lawyer will fill you in on even more details regarding this repeat offense.
-The possible fines that exist for 2nd and 3rd DUI offenses range from 1,500$ – 3,000$ and possibly higher.
+The possible fines that exist for 2nd and 3rd DUI offenses range from $1,50 – $3,000 and possibly higher.
 Your license will most likely be taken away for at least 2 years as well.
 You will also be required to install an IID or ignition interlock device for a significant amount of time.
-Speak with our lawyers from Rasmussen & Miner today to look into all of the details of your case.
-We can help you out with your case and go over the nuances involved with what happened in your particular circumstance.
+Speak with our lawyers today to look into all of the details of your case.

 Did you lose your license at the hearing before the Driver License Division?
-This is another reason to consult with a knowledgeable DUI lawyer.
+This is another reason to consult with our knowledgeable DUI lawyers.
 Many times it is possible, given your driving history and blood alcohol level, to have your driver license suspension time cut in half.
-Call me today!
-There is a very good chance that I can use my experience as a DUI lawyer to cut your suspension in half as well.
+Call us today!
+There is a very good chance that we can use our experience as a criminal lawyer to reduce your penalties.

 You absolutely do, and should most definitely get a copy.
-It is well within your rights to request a copy of the report.
+It is well within your rights to request a copy of the police report.
 The arresting officer’s report will contain the majority of evidence against you, including results of any field sobriety or chemical tests performed.
 Take the time to review this police report closely, and compare it to your notes of that night.
-Look for any inconsistencies between the two and bring them to the attention of your DUI lawyer.
+Look for any inconsistencies between the two and bring them to the attention of our DUI attorney.

 Will I Lose My License?